 I figured someone out there would love to make this in their home this year for homeschool or even just a weekend project.

-For this reason alone, I am glad we made this.
+I’m so glad we made this.

 “This is our home.
 It’s not only a safe place to land for our own family, but for those around us as well.
 You will never be judged here.
-I will however share this on the blog because so many of you are homeschooling now and I think a lot of you may love to have this inside of your home.
+I will, however, share this on the blog because so many of you are homeschooling now and I think a lot of you may love to have this inside of your home.
 Because we all just want to feel safe and loved for who we are.”